 Every gardener has dreamed of owning a greenhouse in the off-season when the seed catalogs arrive and planning begins.
-If you are itching to work your green thumb year-round, the warm temperatures, humidity, higher carbon dioxide, and reduced insect levels in a greenhouse create the perfect ecosystem for starting seedling indoors.
+If you are itching to work your green thumb year-round, the warm temperatures, humidity, higher carbon dioxide, and reduced insect levels in a greenhouse create the perfect ecosystem for starting seedlings indoors.

 Trapping heat from the winter sun provides a safe environment to start plants early (January/February) and extend their production long after the summer growing season (November/December).
 Or, start a winter garden and harvest your own fresh vegetables during the holidays and crock pot season.

-Step 1.
-Location and Structure
+Step 1: Location and Structure

-When converting a shed into a greenhouse, one of the most critical parts is location.
+When converting a storage shed into a greenhouse, one of the most critical parts is location.
 Make sure the location receives enough winter light (at least 6 hours per day) or plan to add grow lights.
-The greenhouse should be situated away from other buildings and deciduous trees so light accesses the plants from all four sides of the shed (three sides if the shed is positioned against another outbuilding).
+The greenhouse should be situated away from other buildings and deciduous trees so light accesses the plants from all four sides of the storage shed (three sides if the shed is positioned against another outbuilding).
 South or east-facing greenhouses will receive the most sun year-round.

 If you are converting an existing shed already situated on your property, it may need to be moved if the location requirements aren’t met.
 If you are now pricing sheds to convert to a greenhouse, check local ordinances during the planning phase.
 Outbuildings may require a building permit by the town or county.
 Next, select the best growing location on your property and begin preparing the foundation and floor.